-Lou's recent audio books include the The Dead Can't Speak, Deluded, Child of St. Kilda, Usbornes’ Official Guide to Being an Astronaut , Liar Liar, Broken Dolls and Foyles Book Shop Girls and is currently recording 15 Minutes by Erinna Mettler.
+Lou's recent audio books include the The Dead Can't Speak, Deluded, Child of St. Kilda, Usbornes’ Official Guide to Being an Astronaut , Liar Liar, Broken Dolls and Foyles Book Shop Girls .
 She regularly works in commercial and corporate voice over and narration.
 Visit her personal website by clicking here.

 HELEN TENNISON As a freelance director Helen’s work spans site-specific theatre, devising, physical theatre new writing and classics.
 What characterizes her productions is a strong visual language, commitment to the truth, and joy in the rhythms of text.
 Her show Everything I See I Swallow, featuring feminism, Shibari and aerial rope won an Edinburgh Fringe First in 2019.

 Experience includes work for Oxford Playhouse, Shakespeare's Globe, Arcola, Dommolhof (Belgium), Sprint Festival, Bermuda Festival and Women at RADA.
 Helen was recently Artist in Residence at the University of South Florida where she directed The Crucible, Titus Andronicus and Ravens, a multi-media devised play about women and race in American history.
 As Artistic Director of Barefeat Physical Theatre, she devised work for numerous small-scale tours.
 Between 2010-14 she produced, adapted and directed 3 Offie Nominated mid-scale tours (Madame Bovary, Sense and Sensibility, Wuthering Heights) in co-production with Rosemary Branch and Guildford's Yvonne Arnaud.
 Helen directs regularly for Creation Theatre and Midsummer Scene Shakespeare Festival, Croatia.

 From 2015-2017 Helen ran the Drama Studio London Two Year Acting Course and short courses.
 Shas taught as part of the Old Vic education team and ran numerous outreach projects for the Belgrade Theatre, Coventry.
 She is currently teaching Viewpoints for Fourth Monkey and running Shakespeare workshops at Goldsmiths University and The Actors Centre.